Find Affordable College Courses

 Check out the liberal arts / sciences and humanities undergraduate certificate programs at these schools if you want to attend one of the most popular in Missouri.

-Our 2023 rankings named Metropolitan Community College - Kansas City the most popular school in Missouri for liberal arts / sciences and humanities students working on their undergraduate certificate.
+Our analysis found Metropolitan Community College - Kansas City to be the most popular school for liberal arts / sciences and humanities students who want to pursue a undergraduate certificate in Missouri.
 Located in the city of Kansas City, MCC is a public college with a large student population.

 Of the 1,180 students majoring in liberal arts / sciences and humanities at MCC, 35% are male and 65% are female.

-Read full report on Liberal Arts / Sciences & Humanities at Metropolitan Community College - Kansas City
+Full Liberal Arts / Sciences & Humanities at Metropolitan Community College - Kansas City Report

 #2